 Publication and authorship

-- All submitted papers are subject to a strict peer-review process by at least two reviewers that are experts in the area of the particular paper.
+- All submitted papers are subject to a strict peer-review process by reviewers that are experts in the area of the particular paper.

 - Review process blind peer review.